danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Articles/Getting-Started.md

 }
 ```

-This will present the provided view every time, unless you give it a unique ID, which makes it display once.
+Unlike the onboarding modifier, this view modifier will present the splash screen at any time.
+You can use the view builder to return an `EmptyView` whenever you want no splash screen.